Key Elements for Business Continuity Planning

 Whether you are addressing computer security or natural disasters, having a BC plan in place is necessary.

 Hiring external help for this could, in fact, make all the difference between being shut down for days, or to be up and running in hours.

 International Business Machines Corporation (IBM) is an American multinational technology company.

-IBM produces and sells computer hardware, middleware and software, and provides hosting and consulting services in areas ranging from mainframe computers to nanotechnology.
+IBM produces and sells computer hardware, middleware and software.
+And it provides hosting and consulting services in areas ranging from mainframe computers to nanotechnology.
 It is also a major research organization.

-IBM offers a full range of services, solutions and technologies for data protection and recovery, including backup as a service (BaaS), disaster recovery as a service (DRaaS), cyber resilience service, and IT resilience orchestration (ITRO).
+IBM offers a full range of services, solutions and technologies for data protection and recovery.
+This includes:

 They set the guidelines, train professionals, they gather research, and spread knowledge.